netgen/ibexa-site-api/docs/reference/configuration.rst

 You can also configure fallback manually, per view.
-This is done by configuring a view to render one of two special templates, depending if the fallback is from Site API to eZ Platform views or the opposite.
+This is done by configuring a view to render one of two special templates, depending if the fallback is from Site API to Ibexa views or the opposite.

-- ``@NetgenEzPlatformSiteApi/content_view_fallback/to_ez_platform.html.twig``
+- ``@NetgenIbexaSiteApi/content_view_fallback/to_ez_platform.html.twig``

-  This template is used for fallback from Site API to eZ Platform views.
+  This template is used for fallback from Site API to Ibexa views.
 In the following example it's used to configure fallback for ``line`` view of ``article`` ContentType:

   .. code-block:: yaml